 \begin{ex} Let's consider several steps of Ford–Fulkerson algorithm:

-Since the path construction algorithm is not specified the path can be chosen like in this figure and thus this algorithm will do about 2000 cycles.
-It is easy to see that one can change the paths such that it will terminate by 2 steps.
+Since the path construction algorithm is not specified, the path can be chosen like in this figure~\ref{fig:ff} and thus this algorithm will do about 2000 cycles.
+It is easy to see that by choosing \textquote{right} paths it can be terminated after 2 steps.

 \end{ex}